 Change is essential for all of us to progress, yet so many of us struggle to initiate it, even when we know it’s best for us.
 After all, there’s a reason why procrastination memes are so popular.
 Much of what I work on with clients is how to get out of their way so that they can progress.
 Whether it’s a life transition, divorce, or career development, any time we want to do something different, there are tools that help us do that.
 We all go through periods where we need extra support to get out of our head and out of our own way.
 One of my favorite Eric Zimmer quotes is “Don’t think harder, think differently.”

 So how do you get unstuck?
-Check back next week for the answer!
+Here’s the answer!
 In the meantime, write down some things you’d like to change.
 Even better, share them with me on Facebook or Instagram.
 If you’d like to talk more in-depth and privately, contact me!